 And the winner is – Nozbe

-Finally I found on the network podcast recorded by Michał Szafrański with Michał Śliwiński, owner and application developer which was designed exactly to make implementation of Getting Things Done system – Nozbe.
-And that was it, revelation!
+Finally, I found on the network podcast recorded by Michał Szafrański with Michał Śliwiński, owner and application developer which was designed exactly to make the implementation of Getting Things Done system – Nozbe.
+And that was it, a revelation!
 The most important thing for me is that the application works on all my devices (Windows, Mac, Android, Linux, iPhone ), and all of them are automatically in sync.
 For example.
 I use my company iPhone, and this device is with me everywhere.
-Of course with installed application.
-Right now I put everything into the app.
+Of course, with installed application.
+Right now, I put everything into the app.
 It could be any link, idea, recording, something to do, etc. It doesn’t matter at this moment.
-I just save it and then later when Clarify phase of GTD comes up I will make decision how to proceed.
-And when I am at home and I work with my PC I will use another instance of the application, so I can see if there’s something which require my attention.
+I just save it and then later when Clarify phase of GTD comes up I will make a decision on how to proceed.
+And when I am at home and I work with my PC I will use another instance of the application, so I can see if there’s something that requires my attention.
 I do the same at work.
-When I start work, I run Nozbe and keep it open – using it with desktop PC has better user experience.
+When I start work, I run Nozbe and keep it open – using it with a desktop PC has a better user experience.

 Key features of Nozbe

 Very useful option for me is Google calendar integration.
-For last few years my events was stored in different places.
+For the last few years my events were stored in different places.
 Since I’ve been using Nozbe everything is saved to Google.
 There’s nothing to write.
 I just create task date in the app and new entry will be created for me in the calendar.
 It absolutely works for me.
-Of course application has own calendar, so every event stored in Google can be found in the app.
+Of course, the application has its own calendar, so every event stored in Google can be found in the app.

 And the last option is Priority.
 This is allow us to mark some tasks as critical.
-Which means that when we open application we can see in very easy way what’s important to us at this moment or require our attention.
-Also we have possibility to assign flags to task, which allow us to group task across different projects.
+This means that when we open an application, we can see in quite an easy way what’s important to us at this moment or require our attention.
+Also, we have the possibility to assign flags to task, which allow us to group task across different projects.
 And last and obvious option – search.
-We have possibility to search our tasks and projects for specific keyword.
+We have the possibility to search our tasks and projects for a specific keyword.

 And that’s all.

 If you are interested in you can find more information at application site.
-If you don’t know what GTD (Getting This Done) is, you can also find training video by Michal Sliwinski, owner of Nozbe, what Getting Thins Done is and how it can make it your life easier.
-As I wrote before I have tried many approaches but finally this one meet all my requirements.
+If you don’t know what GTD (Getting This Done) is, you can also find training video by Michal Sliwinski, owner of Nozbe, what Getting Things Done is and how it can make it your life easier.
+As I wrote before I have tried many approaches but finally this one meets all my requirements.
 Before you will buy it you have possibility to make own test for one month.
-As far as I know there also free version, but it has only limited number of projects which doesn’t work for me.
-Anyway If you are interested in GTD you should try it.
+There is also a free version, but it has only limited number of projects which doesn’t work for me.
+Anyway, If you are interested in GTD you should try it.